Are you applying to universities? | SHARE YOUR EXPERIENCE Are you applying to universities? | SHARE YOUR EXPERIENCE

 Academic qualifications

-A first degree (at least a 2.1) ideally in Mechanical/Civil/Aerospace/Ocean Engineering or Mathematics or related fields with a good fundamental knowledge of solid mechanics, fluid mechanics, finite element method, numerical methods and computer programming.
+A first-class honours degree, or a distinction at master level, or equivalent achievements ideally in Mechanical/Civil/Aerospace/Ocean Engineering or Mathematics or related fields with a good fundamental knowledge of solid mechanics, fluid mechanics, finite element method, numerical methods and computer programming.

 English language requirement